Preferring listed equities, we keep a short list and a long horizon.

 Exploration & Production

 In Canada, Standard controls equity interests tied to an aggregate production of over 150,000 barrels of oil equivalent per day, with a heavy weighting on natural gas drilling in the Alberta Deep Basin.
-In the midst of an unprecedented dislocation across the sector, Peyto Exploration & Development, Lotus Creek Exploration (formerly Gear Energy) and Petrus Resources, all chaired by Don Gray, traded at the time of our investments for a fraction of their proven reserves value and represented ideal vehicles to ride the recovery of energy markets.
+In the midst of an unprecedented dislocation across the sector, Peyto Exploration & Development, Lotus Creek Exploration, formerly Gear Energy, and Petrus Resources, all chaired by the remarkable, plain-spoken Don Gray, traded at the time of our investments for a fraction of their proven reserves value and represented ideal vehicles to ride the recovery of energy markets.

 Peyto E&D Corp.